 “Health & Fitness should be for everybody, irrespective of your physical capabilities” – Dom Thorpe, founder of Disability Training

 Here at Disability Training our aim is to provide quality personal training for disabled people.
 We look beyond your disability, and at you as an individual.
 If you’re looking for a personal trainer who specializes in working with disabled people, or if you have a disability and you’re looking to get fit, you’re in the right place.
 We find out what you CAN do and apply all the rules of health and fitness in ways which work with our clients.
+We love to encourage people to start working out with their disabilities.

 We’re not here to “cure” or “fix” your disability.
 That’s not what Disability Training is about.
 We’re here to help you exercise in spite of your disability.
 Often as a result of this, we’ll see an improvement in your strength, balance, coordination, body composition and general physical ability.